 This is all good to know but since the purpose of this blog is to share hidden gems, I have another tip for you!
 Similar to other secret spots in Brussels, the park has a wonderful surprise for those who know where to look.
 Enter the Military Museum and enter the white door on your right handside.
 Buy a ticket, follow the few stairs up to the left past the armored soldiers and climb all the way atop of the arch.
 There you are, on top of the Cinquantenaire park, free to enjoy great views over the city for as long as you want.
 Not bad, ehhh?
 Feel free to pass this information on; it’s a pity that not too many people know about this secret passage!

-The Cinquantenaire hosts from time to time events such as concerts, the Brussels marathons, food festivals and the Apéros Urbains.
+The Cinquantenaire hosts from time to time events such as concerts, the Brussels marathons and food festivals.
 Once you’re done exploring the park, you can also pass by the Maison Cauchie to admire its impressive facade or enjoy a lovely meal at the fancy Park Side Brasserie.

 |Address: Cinquantenaire, 1000 Brussels, Belgium|